McMasterRS/lm_docker4web/conclusion.md

 # Conclusion

 Throughout this workshop, we learned the basics of using Docker.
-You learned the basic Docker commands that allow you to:
+You learned the several Docker commands that allow you to:
 - Publish a port
 - Run a container in a detached mode
 - List running containers